TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/FAQ.rst

 we will have to correct this by hand.
 The original author should in that case notify us.

+.. rst-class:: panel panel-default

 Is There a Way to Manually Trigger Docs Rendering Aside From a Git Repository Push?
 ===================================================================================

-**Answer:** Yes and no. Regular users do not have this option at the moment.
+Yes and no. Regular users do not have this option at the moment.
 However, as a member of the Documentation Team you can go to https://intercept.typo3.com and log in with your typo3.org account.
 Then in the menu you can navigate to :guilabel:`Documentation > Deployments`.
 At the top right hand side you will see a button